serodriguez68/designing-ml-systems-summary/README.md

-# Designing Machine Learning Systems
+# Summary of Designing Machine Learning Systems
-This is a summary of [Designing Machine Learning Systems](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/) by Chip Huyen.
+This is a **very detailed** summary of [Designing Machine Learning Systems](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/) by Chip Huyen.
 All credit to her and O'Reilly.

 I took these note for my own learning and future reference.
 I'm ok with PRs to improve sections.